bigolbug/TAP-01/README.md

 # TAP-01
-Waddle Software for the EagleX Telemetry Acquisition Projectile (TAP)
+Waddleware for the EagleX Telemetry Acquisition Projectile (TAP)